NASA-IMPACT/veda-stac-ingestor/API_usage.md

 Follow the guide below to publish datasets to the VEDA STAC catalog.

-## Prepare the data
+## STEP I: Prepare the data

 VEDA supports inclusion of cloud optimized GeoTIFFs (COGs) to its data store.

 ### Creating COGs

 1. Make sure the projection system is embedded in the COG
-2. Make sure the there's an associated `NoData` value in the COG
+2. Make sure the there's an associated `NoData` value in the COG.
+Make sure it's not a huge number, -9999 is usually a good number.
 3. Make sure that the COG filename is meaningful and contains the datetime associated with the COG in the following format.
 All the datetime values in the file should be preceded by the `_` underscore character.
 Some examples are shown below:

 #### Single datetime